mmazinjameel/Operating-System-Compendium/README.md

 There are certain algorithms to find which hole is best for the process to be allocated to
 - First Fit: Just find the first hole that can accommodate the process and allocate it to it.
 - Next Fit: Suppose we want to allocate free hole to a 90kb process.
-WE have 50 kb $\rightarrow$ 100 kb $\rightarrow$ etc. 90 kb will be filled in the second node (hole), so the resulting second node value will be 10kb.
+We have 50 kb $\rightarrow$ 100 kb $\rightarrow$ etc. 90 kb will be filled in the second node (hole), so the resulting second node value will be 10kb.
 Now a next process of 10kb needs to be allocated.
 It will start its search from the second node only.
 - Best Fit: We allocate smallest hole that is big enough.
 It causes less internal fragmentation
 - Worst Fit: We allocate largest hole that is big enough.
 Leaves larger holes that may accommodate other processes